vishakh/derivHack2018/Readme.md

 A trusted messaging service and a log of events.
 A store of Provenance.
 A standardization layer, a store of metadata.
 Access Control Layer.

 * Layer 1 - A Standard Event Interpretation layer
-An event interepretation layer that provides a transparent set of state transfer functions.
+An event interepretation layer that provides a transparent set of state transfer functions (which are also persisted on a DLT platform).
 The design of this layer is setup to drive the adpotion curve.

     * Hack 1 - A standard event store with event versioning.
 (This is a well solved problem and can be either delegated to the DLT of choice).
         * Goals - All market participants can consume and produce their events into Layer 0.
-All interactions with Layer 0 are immutable and the DTL of choice or some other subsystem guarantees it manages a WAL of all messages.
+All interactions with Layer 0 are immutable and the DLT of choice or some other subsystem guarantees it manages a WAL of all messages.

     * Hack 2 - A event transition store.
         * Goals - Support on-chain and off-chain representations of event transitions.